 Electrician Career Information

-If these facts have inspired you to learn how to become an electrician, keep reading to gain insight on everything from educational options to certification requirements to average salaries.
+If these facts have inspired you to learn how to become an electrician, keep reading to gain answers to important questions, including "What do electricians do?", "What do electricians make?" and many more.

 What Does an Electrician Do?

 One of the first questions you are probably wondering is, "What does an electrician do?"
 The short answer is that, as skilled technical professionals, they are responsible for enabling electricity within everything from houses and commercial buildings to ships and airplanes.

 The long answer isn't quite that simple.
 Electricians can specialize in a variety of areas, which means they can take on many different responsibilities.
 That being said, the standard electrician job description usually involves:

 - Planning the layout, design, and installation of electrical systems with consideration to safety and code compliance

 - Designing and installing new electrical components (wiring, fuses, etc.)

 - Inspecting existing electrical systems, components, and equipment to safeguard against hazards and ensure code compliance

 - Connecting wires to various components within electrical systems (transformers, circuit breakers, etc.)

 - Working with power and hand tools to repair or replace equipment, wiring, and fixtures